 Simple activities that both my kids can do without drastic changes to the equipment or the plan are fantastic and with a preschooler and a year 1 the leap in their learning is quite drastic.
-We love ladybugs and whilst T and I were playing around with the ladybug for some speech work the other week she pointed out the spots on our little ladybug and wanted to count them so that led me to putting together a quick activity that we could work on counting 1 to 1 correspondence with her and with my son working on predicting results as well as symmetry with the ladybug spots.
+We love ladybugs and whilst T and I were playing around with the ladybug for some speech work the other week she pointed out the spots on our little ladybug and wanted to count them so that led me to put together a quick activity that we could work on counting 1 to 1 correspondence with her and with my son working on predicting results as well as symmetry in nature with the ladybug spots.

 Materials needed for Ladybug Maths

 White and black buttons beads etc…